nosqlbench/nosqlbench/engine-docs/src/main/resources/docs-for-nb/04_designing/02_data_bindings.md

 Above, you can see that the stdout activity type is idea for experimenting with data generation recipes.
 It uses the default `format=csv` parameter above, but it also supports formats like json, inlinejson, readout, and assignments.

 This is all you need to provide a formulaic recipe for converting an ordinal value to a set of field values.
-Each time DSBench needs to create a set of values as parameters to a statement, the functions are called with an input, known as the cycle.
+Each time nosqlbench needs to create a set of values as parameters to a statement, the functions are called with an input, known as the cycle.
 The functions produce a set of named values that, when combined with a statement template, can yield an individual statement for a database operation.
 In this way, each cycle represents a specific operation.
-Since the functions above are pure functions, the cycle number of an operation will always produce the same operation, thus making all DSBench workloads deterministic.
+Since the functions above are pure functions, the cycle number of an operation will always produce the same operation, thus making all nosqlbench workloads deterministic.

 In the example above, you can see the cycle numbers down the left.